-The anesthesiologist is here!
+4. Anesthesia is here!

 Alright it’s game time!
 You are about 15 minutes from starting to feel better!

-The numbing medication stings, and you may have heard people describe it like a bee sting in your back.
+- The numbing medication stings, and you may have heard people describe it like a bee sting in your back

-The medication takes about a minute to numb your back, and once you are numb, this is when the anesthesiologist will use a different needle to attempt to find a teeny tiny space in your back where he can deliver the medication.
-This second needle should just feel like pressure.
+- Once you are numb, this is when the anesthesia team member will use a different needle to attempt to find a teeny tiny space in your back where he can deliver the medication.
+This second needle should just feel like pressure

-- Trust me, we both know YOU ARE DYING FROM THOSE CONTRACTIONS and I promise he is working as quickly as he can.
+- Trust me, we both know YOU ARE DYING FROM THOSE CONTRACTIONS and I promise he is working as quickly as he can

-- Once they are certain it’s in the right place, he places a huge piece of tape on your back and gives the medication that will eventually start numbing your legs and make the contractions go away.
+- Once they are certain it’s in the right place, a huge piece of tape will be placed on your back and they will give you the medication that will eventually start numbing your legs and make the contractions go away

 From this point on, your contractions should start to become a little less intense, and feel a bit shorter, eventually going away all together.
 It takes approximately 15-20 minutes for this medication to fully set in, and for you to be pain-free.